Goldy (Founder/Blogger-in-Chief) —

 Prior to writing for a living, Geov also spent time as a: radio DJ and programmer, punk rock singer, community activist, East Asia scholar, convenience store clerk, zine publisher, strawberry picker, factory worker, bicycle messenger, public health and medical school instructor, and successful small business owner.
 None of which even remotely qualified him to have paid political opinions.
 Deal with it.

-Other than blogging, Darryl likes to play chess, fly airplanes, fix automobiles, tinker in his small machine shop, do things with computers, tinker with radios (he is an active amateur radio operator licensed as WW7D) and play guitar & bass.
-Like almost everyone else in the greater Seattle metropolitan area, he is building an airplane in his garage.
+Other than blogging, Darryl likes to play chess, fly airplanes, fix automobiles, tinker in his small machine shop, do things with computers, and play the guitar.
+Like almost everyone else in the greater Seattle metropolitan area, he is also building an airplane in his garage.

 Darryl was born in Santa Maria, California, but was raised in Madison, Wisconsin where, at a young age, he was exposed to dangerous liberal ideas, Vietnam war protests, the radical environmental movement, and severe winter weather.

 He has a BS and an MS in Anthropology from the University of Wisconsin (with diplomas signed by Chancellor Donna Shalala), and a PhD in Anthropology and Demography from Penn State University.
 Bill Clinton spoke at his PhD graduation ceremony in 1996, but he was too busy in New Orleans that day to attend.
 He spent a few more years at Penn State as a Postdoctoral fellow before moving to Redmond, Washington in the fall of 1999.